Carol Jackson: Grief and reinvention

-In September 2010 it was revealed that Billie would be killed from alcohol poisoning, leaving Carol devastated.
+In September 2010 it was revealed that Billie would be killed by alcohol poisoning, leaving Carol devastated.
 Although Coulson felt Anderson's departure was premature, she praised the storyline's "huge shock value".
-Coulson felt heartbroken when she was filming Billie's death scenes, of this she stated during an interview with Inside Soap: "When we had to play the scene where Carol sees Billie lying dead in the living room, it was really sad - not just because a mum had lost her son in tragic circumstances, but also because I felt almost as though I was losing Devon too."
+Coulson felt heartbroken when she was filming Billie's death scenes; of this she stated during an interview with Inside Soap: "When we had to play the scene where Carol sees Billie lying dead in the living room, it was really sad – not just because a mum had lost her son in tragic circumstances, but also because I felt almost as though I was losing Devon too."

 Coulson revealed that she was exhausted from playing Carol's grief for a period of six weeks.
 She added she was pleased because upon her return she had hope for a demanding storyline.
-Asked how it felt to portray the storyline Coulson stated: "Incredibly satisfying, For them to give me that lovely storyline is a compliment, and it was wonderful."
-The storyline progresses into Carol realising Bianca is her biggest support, of this Coulson claims: "I think there’s a bit of Bianca going, 'What about me?
-I’m still here.'
-Carol’s projected so much of her love onto Billie, because nobody else needed her."
+Asked how it felt to portray the storyline, Coulson stated: "Incredibly satisfying, For them to give me that lovely storyline is a compliment, and it was wonderful."
+The storyline progresses into Carol realising Bianca is her biggest support; of this Coulson claims: "I think there's a bit of Bianca going, 'What about me?
+I'm still here.'
+Carol's projected so much of her love onto Billie, because nobody else needed her."
 After the episode aired it received a great deal of praise from fans on Digital Spy.

 Carol's grief makes her lash out at those nearest to her and she tries to end her own life by taking an overdose, but later changes her mind.
 Speaking of the development in the storyline, Coulson commented: "It's a journey Carol goes on and she makes some terrible decisions."
 Coulson later revealed she wanted Carol to have more friends.
 Carol is then paired with Glenda Mitchell (Glynis Barber) as they strike an "unlikely friendship" and move in together, after she feels unable to live at the home her son died in.
-Coulson felt that Carol was reinventing herself, she also stated: "It's a strange pairing, but it'll be interesting to see if they can find common ground."
+Coulson felt that Carol was reinventing herself; she also stated: "It's a strange pairing, but it'll be interesting to see if they can find common ground."
 Barber also admitted she is a fan of the pairing, expressed her desire for Glenda to lead Carol astray and stated: "The characters are very different but actually have a lot in common."
-Coulson has also admitted she felt it important viewers could see how strong Carol can be, she added: "I'd like to show viewers that Carol is strong enough to transcend all of this, because people have to - but it won't just go away."
+Coulson has also admitted she felt it important viewers could see how strong Carol can be, she added: "I'd like to show viewers that Carol is strong enough to transcend all of this, because people have to – but it won't just go away."

 Carol then starts sleeping with Billie's old friend Connor Stanley (Arinze Kene).
 Discussing the storyline, Coulson stated: "For her, though, this is a brief moment where she doesn't have to think about Billie's death.
-It's not even lovely sex - it happens in a fit of loss and grief."
+It's not even lovely sex – it happens in a fit of loss and grief."
 Coulson feels at this point Carol crosses a major boundary because he was Billie's friend.